-The parameter $K$ introduces an imaginary component to the pair amplitudes in Eq.~\eqref{pairs}, thereby generating a finite triplet component of the condensate that decays over the length scale $\xi$.
+The parameter $K$ introduces an imaginary component to the pair amplitudes in Eq.~\eqref{pairs}, thereby generating a finite triplet component of the condensate that decays over the length scale $\xi_n$.
 Its generation can be traced back to Eq.~\eqref{MagnetizationGL}, where a spatial gradient of the order parameter induces a magnetization via the tensor $K_{jk}$.
-Consequently, these triplet correlations produce a magnetization along the $z$ axis, given by \cite{TimNLSM}: